vberlier/mudkip/README.md

 $ mudkip init
 ```

-Here is the list of all the options that can be overwritten in the config file:
+### Available options

 - `preset`

-  default: `"rtd"`
+  **default**: `"rtd"`

-  Presets configure mudkip and Sphinx to enable specific features.
+  Presets configure Mudkip and Sphinx to enable specific features.
 The `rtd` and `alabaster` presets enable the development server and configure Sphinx to use the `dirhtml` builder.
-The `rtd` preset also changes the html theme to the Read the Docs theme.
+The `rtd` preset also changes the html theme to the [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.

+  The `xml` preset configures Sphinx to use the `xml` builder.
+This is useful for more advanced use-cases when you have a separate static site generator that can process a hierarchy of docutils documents.

 - `source_dir`

-  default: `"docs"`
+  **default**: `"docs"`

   This is the directory containing the source files for your documentation.
-Sphinx is configured to use it as its source directory and when the development server is enabled, mudkip will watch the directory for changes to rebuild your documentation.
+Sphinx is configured to use it as its source directory and when the development server is enabled, Mudkip will watch the directory for changes to rebuild your documentation.

 - `output_dir`

-  default: `"docs/dist"`
+  **default**: `"docs/dist"`

   The output directory is where Sphinx will output the generated files.
 This is also the directory served by the development server.

+- `base_url`

+  **default**: `None`

+  The base url used by Sphinx when building the documentation.
+You can use it to specify a custom domain when deploying to GitHub Pages and make sure Sphinx generates the appropriate `CNAME` file.

+- `repository`

+  **default**: The `repository` field in `pyproject.toml`

+  The repository url of the remote when updating GitHub Pages.

+  If you're not using [poetry](https://poetry.eustace.io/), you will need to set it manually.

 - `verbose`

-  default: `false`
+  **default**: `false`

   This option can also be enabled on the command-line with the `--verbose` flag.
-Setting it to `true` will tell mudkip to display the entire Sphinx output as well as the Jupyter output when running the `develop` command with the `--notebook` flag.
+Setting it to `true` will tell Mudkip to display the entire Sphinx output as well as the Jupyter notebook output when running the `develop` command with the `--notebook` flag.

 - `project_name`

-  default: The name of the project you're documenting in `pyproject.toml`
+  **default**: The name of the project you're documenting in `pyproject.toml`

   If you're not using [poetry](https://poetry.eustace.io/), you will need to set it manually.

 - `project_dir`

-  default: The value of the `project_name` option
+  **default**: The value of the `project_name` option

-  Mudkip will watch the python files in your project directory when using the development server.
+  Mudkip will watch the Python files in your project directory when using the development server.
 This enables live reloading even when you're editing docstrings.

 - `title`

-  default: The value of the `project_name` option
+  **default**: The value of the `project_name` option

   The project title used by Sphinx when building the documentation.

 - `copyright`

-  default: The current year followed by the value of the `author` option
+  **default**: The current year followed by the value of the `author` option

   The copyright notice used by Sphinx when building the documentation.

 - `author`

-  default: The concatenated list of authors in `pyproject.toml`
+  **default**: The concatenated list of authors in `pyproject.toml`

   If you're not using [poetry](https://poetry.eustace.io/), you will need to set it manually.

 - `version`

-  default: The first two numbers of the `release` option
+  **default**: The first two numbers of the `release` option

   The version used by Sphinx when building the documentation.

 - `release`

-  default: The project version in `pyproject.toml`
+  **default**: The project version in `pyproject.toml`

   If you're not using [poetry](https://poetry.eustace.io/), you will need to set it manually.